A VAE Approach to Sample Multivariate Extremes: Experiments

 \subsection{Synthetic Data Set}

-We first consider a synthetic data set with a 5-dimensional heavy-tailed random variable with a tail index $\alpha=1.5$.
+We first consider a synthetic data set of samples from a 5-dimensional heavy-tailed random vector with a tail index $\alpha=1.5$.
 We detail the simulation setting in Appendix \ref{app: synthesized dataset}.
 The training data set consists of 250 samples, compared to 750 for the validation data set and 10000 for the test data set.\\

 In Table \ref{tab: R1 loss} and Figure \ref{fig: QQ plots}, we study the ability of the benchmarked VAE schemes to sample heavy-tailed radius distribution.
-The results in Table 1 indicate that the evaluated cost remains roughly constant for our approaches when changing data sets, while it explodes for StdVAE.
+The results in Table~\ref{tab: R1 loss} indicate that the mean ELBO cost remains approximately constant for our approaches across the training, validation, and test data sets, whereas it diverges for StdVAE.
 This indicates that our approaches, unlike StdVAE, successfully extrapolate the tail of the radius distribution.
-The log-QQ plots given in Figure \ref{fig: QQ plots} illustrate further that ExtVAE$_r$ and UExtVAE$_r$ schemes relevantly reproduce the linear tail pattern of the radius distribution while this is not the case for StdVAE.
-Figure \ref{fig: KL upon u} evaluates, for the compared methods, the evolution of the KL divergence between the true distribution and the simulated ones above a varying quantile $u$ (Equation \ref{eq: KL div threshold}).
+The log-QQ plots given in Figure \ref{fig: QQ plots} illustrate further that ExtVAE$_r$ and UExtVAE$_r$ schemes relevantly reproduce the tail pattern of the radius distribution $R_1$ while this is not the case for StdVAE.
+Figure \ref{fig: KL upon u} represents, for the compared methods, the evolution of the KL divergence between the true distribution and the simulated ones above a varying quantile $u$ (Equation \ref{eq: KL div threshold}).
 Again, the StdVAE poorly matches the target distribution with a clear increasing trend for quantiles $u$ such that $P(R_1>u)\geq0.3$.
 Conversely, the KL divergence is much smaller and much more stable for ExtVAE$_r$ and UExtVAE$_r$ schemes, especially for large quantile values.

 Interestingly, for the different criteria, the results obtained with UExtVAE$_r$ are very close or even indistinguishable from those obtained with ExtVAE$_r$.
 This suggests that the estimation of the tail index is accurate.
-In order to better assess the robustness of this estimation, we report the evolution of the tail index of UExtVAE$_r$ as a function of the training epochs for randomly chosen initial values (Figure \ref{fig: Learned tail index}).
+In order to better assess the robustness of this estimation, we report in Figure \ref{fig: Learned tail index} the evolution of the tail index of UExtVAE$_r$ as a function of the training epochs for randomly chosen initial values.